[TOC]

 Or

-, indicating that it has taken effect.
-Only the real market is valid, and the backtest will not encrypt the Python strategy code.
+indicates that it has taken effect.
+It is only valid in the real bot, and the backtest will not encrypt the Python

 def main():